osg-htc/osg-htc.github.io/code-of-conduct.md

 with long term impacts,
 may be directed to the OSG Council co-chairs.

+*The OSG Council, the governing body off the OSG Consortium, wrote and approved the OSG Code of Conduct*

 -------------------------------------------------------------------------------

 [^1]: At the moment, the OSG CoC appointees are [the members of the OSG Executive Team](/management/#executive-team)